olegkleiman/sundance/README.md

 ### 2. Backend (Server)

-•	Built with Node.js and Express.js.
+•	Built with Node.js, Express.js, and Genkit that may be used with various plugins  - Gemini, OpenAI etc.

 •	Handles with middleware authentication via JWT.